 I was a prisoner of war 1219 days, 1219 days a prisoner of war.
-I went in as a grade of Staff Sgt. and I was discharged as a Tech Sgt. because all the boys that was in prison camp was promoted up grade after they came out of prison camp.
+I went in as a grade of staff sergeant and I was discharged a tech sergeant because all the boys that was in prison camp was promoted up one grade after they came out of prison camp.
 Thank you.